Coleshill, Warwickshire: Notable buildings

 Many former coaching inns remain in Coleshill, mostly along the High Street and Coventry Road.
 One of the most notable buildings in the town is the parish's Church of St Peter and St Paul at the top of the Market Square.
 It has a 52-metre (170 ft) high steeple, one of the finest in Warwickshire, dating from the 13th century.
 Inside there is a 12th-century font of Norman origin, which is one of the finest examples in the country.
 There are also medieval table tombs with effigies of knights, including John de Clinton.
 Just outside the south door are the preserved remains of a medieval cross.

-Church Hill is the location of the town's pillory and whipping post, which were last used in 1863.
+The town's pillory and whipping post on Church Hill were last used in 1863.
 A bronze sculpture by Peter Walker in the High Street shows three themes of the town's origins: a stagecoach wheel, a visiting circus elephant and the creation of the Typhoo Tea brand by John Sumner.